Brain: Vertebrates

 The brains of vertebrates are made of very soft tissue.
 Living brain tissue is pinkish on the outside and mostly white on the inside, with subtle variations in color.
-Vertebrate brains are surrounded by a system of connective tissue membranes called meninges that separate the skull from the brain.
-Blood vessels enter the central nervous system through holes in the meningeal layers.
-The cells in the blood vessel walls are joined tightly to one another, forming the blood–brain barrier, which blocks the passage of many toxins and pathogens (though at the same time blocking antibodies and some drugs, thereby presenting special challenges in treatment of diseases of the brain).
+Vertebrate brains are surrounded by a system of connective tissue membranes called meninges, which separate the skull from the brain.
+Cerebral arteries pierce the outer two layers of the meninges, the dura and arachnoid mater, into the subarachnoid space and perfuse the brain parenchyma via arterioles perforating into the innermost layer of the meninges, the pia mater.
+The endothelial cells in the cerebral blood vessel walls are joined tightly to one another, forming the blood–brain barrier, which blocks the passage of many toxins and pathogens (though at the same time blocking antibodies and some drugs, thereby presenting special challenges in treatment of diseases of the brain).
+As a result of the osmotic restriction by the blood-brain barrier, the metabolites within the brain are cleared mostly by bulk flow of the cerebrospinal fluid within the glymphatic system instead of via venules like other parts of the body.

-Neuroanatomists usually divide the vertebrate brain into six main regions: the telencephalon (cerebral hemispheres), diencephalon (thalamus and hypothalamus), mesencephalon (midbrain), cerebellum, pons, and medulla oblongata.
+Neuroanatomists usually divide the vertebrate brain into six main subregions: the telencephalon (the cerebral hemispheres), diencephalon (thalamus and hypothalamus), mesencephalon (midbrain), cerebellum, pons and medulla oblongata, with the midbrain, pons and medulla often collectively called the brainstem.
 Each of these areas has a complex internal structure.
-Some parts, such as the cerebral cortex and the cerebellar cortex, consist of layers that are folded or convoluted to fit within the available space.
-Other parts, such as the thalamus and hypothalamus, consist of clusters of many small nuclei.
+Some parts, such as the cerebral cortex and the cerebellar cortex, are folded into convoluted gyri and sulci in order to maximize surface area within the available intracranial space.
+Other parts, such as the thalamus and hypothalamus, consist of many small clusters of nuclei known as "ganglia".
 Thousands of distinguishable areas can be identified within the vertebrate brain based on fine distinctions of neural structure, chemistry, and connectivity.

 Although the same basic components are present in all vertebrate brains, some branches of vertebrate evolution have led to substantial distortions of brain geometry, especially in the forebrain area.
 The brain of a shark shows the basic components in a straightforward way, but in teleost fishes (the great majority of existing fish species), the forebrain has become "everted", like a sock turned inside out.
 In birds, there are also major changes in forebrain structure.
 These distortions can make it difficult to match brain components from one species with those of another species.

 Here is a list of some of the most important vertebrate brain components, along with a brief description of their functions as currently understood: